General

 - "DLS-cycles-random" (same, from randomly selected starting points).

-Each link in the "System input" menu leads to a page containing the following elements:
+Each link in the "Input data" menu leads to a page containing the following elements:

 - One or more tables for entering parameters,